What is hereditary leiomyomatosis and renal cell cancer syndrome?

 Cutaneous leiomyomas or piloleiomyomas appear as small (0.5–2 cm) firm skin coloured nodules.
 They arise from the arrector pili muscles which are responsible for making hairs stand on end.
 Multiple lesions may develop, often in clusters and commonly in a segmental distribution.
 These nodules are benign, so are only of concern because of their appearance or their tendency to be tender if knocked.

 The uterine leiomyoma is also known as a fibroid and is the most common premenopausal tumour in women.
 In the hereditary leiomyomatosis and renal cell cancer syndrome, fibroids occur earlier than usual and are frequently larger and more likely to cause excessive bleeding and pain with menstruation.
 While the majority are benign, there is an increased risk of malignancy (leiomyosarcoma) developing, and some appear atypical down the microscope.

 Renal cell carcinoma is the most concerning feature of hereditary leiomyomatosis and renal cell cancer syndrome, though this does not occur in all individuals with the disease.
-It is thought that just some mutations are associated with the development of the renal cell cancer.
-Unfortunately the renal cell cancers that develop in this syndrome tend to be aggressive and appear at an early age.
+It is thought that just some mutations are associated with the development of renal cell cancer.
+Unfortunately, the renal cell cancers that develop in this syndrome tend to be aggressive and appear at an early age.
 They are histologically papillary type 2.
-Unlike other renal cell cancer syndromes (see von Hippel Lindau syndrome, and Birt-Hogg-Dubé syndrome) they are more commonly unilateral and solitary.
+Unlike other renal cell cancer syndromes (see von Hippel Lindau syndrome and Birt-Hogg-Dubé syndrome) they are more commonly unilateral and solitary.

 The gene responsible for hereditary leiomyomatosis and renal cell cancer syndrome has been identified as the fumarate hydratase gene.
 This gene is thought to act as a tumour suppressor.
 The fumarate hydratase enzyme functions in the cell energy pathway called the Krebs cycle.
 How this causes the clinical features is not entirely understood.

 Many mutations in this gene are known to occur, which all result in the syndrome being inherited in an autosomal dominant fashion.
 That means that an affected individual may pass it on to roughly half of his or her sons and daughters.
 Consultation with a geneticist may be advisable given the importance of other family member involvement.

 There is no means to repair the gene mutation.
-Treatment is focussed around detection and prevention of cancer.
+Treatment is focussed around the detection and prevention of cancer.